dilipis/CourseProject/README.md

 ### How the code works

 This project uses BERT (Bidirectional Encoder Representations from Transformers) which is a state-of-the-art machine learning model used for NLP tasks.
-BERT is a pre-trained NLP model which can be trained to several text classification problems.
+BERT is a pre-trained NLP model which can be further trained to solve several text classification problems.
+BERT makes use of Transformer, an attention mechanism that learns contextual relations between words (or sub-words) in a text.

 The HuggingFace Transformers library is used to get the BERT model that works with Tensorflow.

 This is how the code works at the high level